gilbertk23/Code-R.O.B/Source/Level_Creator/README.md

 	- reading mouse pointer position on occurence of click
 - key inputs -> number keys
 	- change currently selected tile to paint with
+- map can be saved to file (JSON)
+	- press "s"

 # ideas for gameplay key-map